Azure-Samples/raft-distillation-recipe/README.md

 ## Parameterized execution

-In addition to executing notebooks interactively, the notebooks also support parameterized execution using [papermill](https://papermill.readthedocs.io/).
+In addition to executing notebooks interactively, the notebooks also support parameterized command line execution using [papermill](https://papermill.readthedocs.io/).

 ### Parameter files